andrslabmess/andrslabmess.github.io/_posts/2025-01-31-CellCultureGeneral.md

 * incubate (3-5 min; 37°C), check the progress of the enzyme treatment under microscope
 * once the cells are rounded up and detached from the plastic surface, add pre-warmed media and vigorously wash any remaining cells from the bottom of the culture vessel
 * transfer to falcon tube and centrifuge (1000 rpm; 3 min)
-* decant supernatant, resuspend cell pellet by tapping and slowly add cryoprotective medium to give a final cell concentration of 1 to 2x10<sup>6</sup> cells/mL (usually 1 ml of cell suspension from 25cm2 per 1 cryovial)
+* decant supernatant, resuspend cell pellet by tapping and slowly add cryoprotective medium to give a final cell concentration of 1 to 2x10<sup>6</sup> cells/mL (usually 1 mL of cell suspension from 25 cm<sup>2</sup> per 1 cryovial)
 * transfer 1 ml of cell suspension to appropriately labeled cryovial(s), place cryovial(s) into Mr. Frosty device (pre-warmed to RT) and place it to -80 C freezer for cca 24 h
 * then move the cryovials to appropriate storage place (-80 C freezer box for short term storage or to liquid nitrogen for long-term storage)